 Can I give anonymously?

-Private foundations’ activities are public record, but donations from a DAF can often be made anonymously.
+Yes.
+Unlike private foundations, the activities of which are public record, donations from a DAF can often be made anonymously.

 What about my family’s legacy?

 Though they don’t have to be, private foundations are often set up in perpetuity, so it’s easy for the donors to continue the tradition of giving through generations.
 That’s also possible with DAFs, but again, it can depend on the sponsoring organization.